JyotirmoyLaha/ai_resume_analyzer_frontend/README.md

 # 🚀 AI Resume Analyzer & Skill Gap Finder

-A modern, AI-powered web application that analyzes resumes, extracts relevant skills, identifies skill gaps for a selected career role, and provides actionable career recommendations — all through a clean, intuitive interface.
+A modern, AI-powered web application that analyzes resumes, extracts relevant skills, identifies skill gaps for a selected career role, and provides actionable career recommendations — all through a **stunning, premium interface** with glassmorphism and smooth animations.

 Built with **Python (FastAPI)** on the backend and a **TailwindCSS-based frontend**, this project focuses on **real-world resume analysis logic**, not hype-driven AI buzzwords.